 July 11, 2006

-Starting a portable GTAW business takes a lot of hard work and dedication, but it also takes the basics of knowing how to start it.
+Starting a portable GTAW business takes a lot of hard work and dedication, but it also requires some solid business knowledge before getting started.
 It's important to learn about what equipment you need, how to set it up, and how to evaluate your welding before you take your first job.

 Self-employment can be rewarding, but your knowledge and skill can make it a boom or bust.
 And much knowledge comes only with experience.